udem-dlteam/pnut/README.md

 # 🥜 Pnut: A Self-Compiling C Transpiler Targeting Human-Readable POSIX Shell

 Pnut compiles a reasonably large subset of C99 to human-readable POSIX shell scripts.
-It can be used to generate portable shell scripts without having to write shell.
-Try the [web version](https://pnut.sh/#demo)!
+It can be used to generate portable shell scripts without writing shell code.

+Try the web version at https://pnut.sh.

 Its main uses are:

 - As a transpiler to write portable shell scripts in C.
-- As a way to bootstrap a compiler written in C with an executable version that is still human readable (See [reproducible builds](#reproducible-builds)).
+- As a way to bootstrap a compiler written in C with an executable version that is still human readable, for reproducible builds.

 Main features: